 What is included in HO-5 coverage?

-The coverage provided by an HO-5 insurance policy is extensive.
+The coverage provided by an HO-5 insurance policy is extensive, providing a variety of insurance solutions.
 It protects your dwelling and personal belongings, and it provides personal liability coverage.
 Covered perils typically include fire, lightning, windstorm, hail, theft, vandalism, and more.

 While specific details can vary between insurance providers, an HO-5 policy typically includes the following coverages: